 The girls quickly took over the Cove Cabin and I was able to take stunning wedding portraits in the window light.
 Then I ran to catch up with the rest of the wedding guests for the Baraat procession.
 This is when the groom processes to the ceremony (this time on a white horse) surrounded by friends and family and traditional Indian music.
 He took turns pulling little cousins up for a ride on the horse.
 Once the procession made it to the wedding ceremony site on the lawn, the music switched to American rap and the groomsmen hoisted him up on their shoulders to raucous cheers.

-Indian Wedding Ceremony
+Rhode Island Indian Wedding Ceremony

-Then began the Indian wedding ceremony under a Mandap with the Mount Hope Bridge in the background.
+Then began the Indian wedding ceremony under a Mandap with the ocean in the background.
 Kushan’s view of the bride walking down the aisle was blocked by a sheet.
 Once under the Mandap, the sheet was lowered and they saw each other for the first time.
 What a fun tradition!
 I also loved when the kids stole his shoes and he had to pay them money to get them back.
 Another fun tradition.

 Beach Wedding Photos